Lorenayannnnn/CSCI-499-HW/hw2/README.md

-This project implements CBOW and Skipgram.
+This project implements CBOW, which is experimented with 2 different context window length.

 ### Report
 Discussions of implementation choices and performances are documented in [REPORT.md](REPORT.md)